Hugh Ennor: Life and career

-He also served for a short period as Acting Secretary of the Department of Education when the Whitlam Government split the Department of Education and Science into two.
+He also served for a short period as Acting Secretary of the Department of Education when the Whitlam government split the Department of Education and Science into two.

-Hugh Ennor died on Friday 14 October 1977 in Canberra, aged 65.
+Hugh Ennor died on 14 October 1977 in Canberra, aged 65.
 His death was just a week after his retirement from the Australian Public Service.

 Awards

-Ennor was made a Commander of the Order of the British Empire in January 1963 as a Professor of Biochemistry at the Australian National University.
+Ennor was made a Commander of the Order of the British Empire in January 1963 as a professor of biochemistry at the Australian National University.
 In June 1965 he was made a Knight Bachelor.